Joseph of Cupertino: Life

 He was born the son of Felice Desa and Frencesca Panaca in the village of Cupertino, in the Region of Apulia, then in the Kingdom of Naples, now in the Italian Province of Lecce.
-His father having died before his birth, however, the family home was seized to settle the large debts he had left, and his mother was forced to give birth to him in a stable.
+His father having fled from creditors, and the family home having been seized to settle the large debts he had left, his mother was forced to give birth to him in a stable.

 Already as a child, Joseph began to experience ecstatic visions which were to continue throughout his life, and made him the object of scorn.
 His life was not helped by his frequent outbursts of anger.
 He was soon apprenticed by his uncle to a shoemaker.
 Feeling drawn to religious life, in 1620 he applied to the Conventual Franciscan friars, but was rejected due to his lack of education.
 He then applied to the Capuchin friars in Martino, near Taranto, by whom he was accepted in 1620 as a lay brother, but he was dismissed as his continued ecstasies made him unfit for the duties required of him.

 After Joseph returned to the scorn of his family, he pleaded with the Conventual friars near Cupertino to be allowed to serve in their stables.
 After several years of working there, he had so impressed the friars with the devotion and simplicity of his life that he was admitted to their Order, destined to become a priest, in 1625.
 However, he struggled greatly with the required academic studies.
 He could not comment on any scripture passage except one: "Beatus venter qui Te portavit" (Blessed be the womb that bore Thee), Luke 11:27.
 In his exam for ordination to the diaconate, the Bishop giving the exam opened the Gospels at random and requested that Joseph expand upon this only verse that he knew.
 He was able to expand upon it well and was ordained to the diaconate.
 Then when he was going to be tested to be ordained a priest, the Bishop questioned several of Joseph's fellow candidates, and when they replied excellently, the Bishop did not question the rest, including Joseph, assuming all the candidates were equally prepared.
 This allowed Joseph to be ordained a priest on 28 March 1628.
 He was then sent to the convent of Santa Maria della Grotella, just outside Cupertino, where he spent the next 15 years.